jhuizy/travel-blog/content/blog/2020-02-03-conquering-cradle-mountain.md

 *The view from Marions Lookout*

-From Marions lookout we walked back around to Crater Lake, back along a section of the Overland Track to Ronny Creek.
+From Marions Lookout we walked back around to Crater Lake, back along a section of the Overland Track to Ronny Creek.
 We were pleasantly surprised to see some of the local wildlife out and about on our way back.

 ![](/images/40C17A46-C5C1-4BCE-AD5A-5CF48F278D55.jpeg)

 ![](/images/5FB8C7FD-5098-4E15-A7AE-7DEBB67608E3.jpeg)

 We ended todays walk at Ronny Creek, caught the bus back to our car and headed back to the hotel to call it a day.

 ![](/images/067C0210-5A96-4802-8C65-F3E247A5BDC5.jpeg)